 One area of fundraising that is definitely impacted by the election is advertising, which more and more nonprofits are relying on for donor retention and acquisition.
 While COVID brought a decrease in CPMs across digital advertising (due to declining retail and other industries’ lack of advertising), the noise from political advertising will affect inventory availability.

 Facebook is already responding to pre- and post-election political ads by locking out any new issue ads to run between October 27, 2020 and November 3 (election day),which, sadly, can also include some legitimate cause-focused, non-political nonprofits.
-Read our in-depth blog post on what you need to know about Facebook advertising pre-election and post-election.

 With all this uncertainty on the horizon, there are a few basic principles teams can apply to help maximize fundraising performance.
 While we don’t know exactly what will come to pass during what will certainly prove the be one of the most intense year-end fundraising seasons in recent memory, by following these five steps, you can stay on a tried and tested path to results.